nicopap/bevy-kdl-ui/README.md

         to use multiple files
 - [X] Resolve the "variable scopping" problem.
 - [X] Document `fns` (mostly copy the section on top here)
+- [ ] `deser`: Implement all documented features that are currently commented-out in integration tests.
+  - [ ] Anonymous tuples
+  - [ ] Struct with named field but not named in kdl file
+  - [ ] Hashmap tuple form
 - [ ] Deduplicate similar errors
 - [ ] Add context to field errors (encompassing struct, alternative possible names etc.)
-- [ ] FIX error message for too many fields in tupleStruct
+- [X] FIX error message for too many fields in tupleStruct
 - [X] FIX that we accept .N="foo" where N is out of bound for tupleStruct (actually removed the feature)
 - [X] FIX that we accept field reference mixup in tupleStruct